Audiobooks are a fabulous way to keep both adults and kids entertained (and learning) during a long car trip.

 Everyone loves a good story.
-And on a road-trip, the time just goes by so much more quickly when you are all caught up in the same story together, not to mention the great conversations.
+The time just goes by so much more quickly when you are all caught up in the same story together, not to mention the great conversations.
 No more “How much longer till we’re there?”

-Finding audiobook titles that appeal to the whole family need not be terribly difficult.
-I was always surprised at how much the littler ones got from what the older ones were listening to.
+Finding audiobook titles that appeal to the whole family need not be terribly difficult, and I was always surprised at how much the littler ones got from what the older ones were listening to.

 To help you sort through the many options, I’ve put together a list of great titles.
 Since there are so many out there, I gave myself a few criteria.
-All the books on the this list are at least an hour long, family-friendly and wholesome, filled with adventure, something of value is communicated and they appeal to both kids and their parents.
+All the books on the this list are:

 “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.” ~C. S. Lewis